 What they are implying is a judgment, according to Schewitz, and that they believe you are taking too long to get hitched.
 Before you head away for holiday celebrations, Schewitz says it is important to get aligned with your one and only, so you can go to battle together Psychologist Matt Grzesiak suggests something along these lines: “When we decide that it is the right time.
 At this stage of our relationship, we are more than happy living the way we do.
 Love is what connects us more than anything.”

 “When are you two going to start your family?”

 Of all of the difficult questions to handle during the holiday season, the one around having a baby can be incredibly sensitive.
-After all, one in three couples will battle some form of infertility — whether in conceiving or carrying a fetus to term.
+After all, one in eight couples will battle some form of infertility — whether in conceiving or carrying a fetus to term.

 Thomas says that the decision to have a baby or a family is private and personal, and if you decide against becoming parents, you should not face criticism for your choice.
 Thomas suggests something like “That is a choice between my partner and I, that we are discussing privately.”
 Then, you can inquire about something less intense to switch the gears of the convo.